luangjokaj/wordpressify/README.md

 ### Gulpfile.js

-Change theme name in the Gulp configuration file:
+The name of the template has to be changed in the Gulp configuration file:

 ```javascript
 /* -------------------------------------------------------------------------------------------------